• Art magazine

 A life between cultures and systems

-Nam June Paik's fragmented life mirrors the political turmoil of the 20th century.
-As a child in Japanese-occupied Korea, he witnessed teachers forcing students to repent if they spoke their native language.
+Nam June Paik's fragmented life reflects the political upheavals of the 20th century.
+As a child in Japanese-occupied Korea, he witnessed teachers forcing students to "repent" if they spoke their native language.

 Identity as Korean, American, global citizen